• Magazine with headline $1 billion Loan Program for Women Business Owners. Portrait of woman, Terri Dial, Former Wells Fargo EVP Business Banking

 Instead of expecting women with a history of distrust of financial institutions to come to Wells Fargo, the bank did a series of outreach campaigns working with community partners to spread the word.

-The bank also streamlined the approval process with a one page application and improved credit reviews.
+The bank also streamlined the approval process with a one-page application and improved credit reviews.
 They assessed conventional lending guidelines and corrected requirements that caused unintended bias.
 For example, instead of counting it as a risk that a woman had multiple credit cards, they evaluated the history of debt and payments.

 Many of these improvements had been slowly introduced since the early 1990s, when Wells Fargo started developing solutions for small businesses generally, but the improved processes had a huge impact on women business owners especially.